Innovation by Norms and Standards

 Preparation of an ISO draft standard for implementation of digital voice communication with regard to the international ground communication on manned and unmanned space flight missions.
 Therefore, both existing standards in the fields of language formats, codecs (coder-decoder), latency, jitter filter, compression algorithms, and a maximum level of size compatibility with these existing standards are to be accessed.

-Study: Identification of Future Standardization and Research Needs in the field of the Pan-European MSS S-Band System
+Study: Identification of Future Standardisation and Research Needs in the field of the Pan-European MSS S-Band System

 Objective is to develop a draft standard concerning consistent measurement requirements for laboratory experiments in space, performed under the simulation of extraterrestrial atmosphere.
 Thereby, a broad introduction to test and research laboratories shall be achieved.
 Furthermore, the involvement in standards of national space agencies and ESA regulations is intended.